XDpartypooper/TeamSprintProject/README.md

 (added menu for the 4 profile types) and return profile type that goes to the profile type page - Roy 18/10/22

  Added create account page , will check if username or email is empty, will only print out the data - Roy 18/10/22

+create fuction connect to db
+pop up to tell that its created needa check if email and user exsist or not in db view account check db - Roy 19/10/22